vincer2040/lexidb/README.md

 An in-memory data structure database

 Note: This project is for currently for educational purposes only.
 If you are looking to use something similar in a production environment, you should use [redis](https://github.com/redis/redis).

 ## Getting started

 ### Requirements

-1. a 64 bit machine running a linux distrobution that supports `epoll`

-2. cmake >= 3.10
+1. cmake >= 3.10

-3. gcc
+2. gcc

-4. For testing, [libcheck](https://github.com/libcheck/check) is required

 #### building